 It’s a system that was first developed in New York and has been revised by the Loddon School and is now nationally recognised and implemented throughout the UK.
 It is specifically promoted and accredited by the British Institute of Learning Disabilities (BILD).

-PROACT-SCIPr-UK® emphasises a proactive rather than reactive approach to behaviours and integrates entirely with individualised person-centred planning and TEACCH structure advocated by Alderwood.
+PROACT-SCIPr-UK® emphasises a proactive rather than reactive approach to behaviours and integrates entirely with individualised person-centred planning and visual communication advocated by Alderwood.

-Alderwood has six qualified PROACT-SCIPr-UK® trainers, one of which (Anita Smart, CMgr FCMI) is a principal trainer.
+Alderwood has eight qualified PROACT-SCIPr-UK® trainers, one of which (Anita Smart, CMgr FCMI) is a principal trainer.
 All Alderwood staff are trained in the principles and use of PROACT-SCIPr-UK®.